AMD FSR vs Nvidia DLSS vs Intel XeSS

 • Hardware Support – FSR wins a point here since it can be used with new and old AMD, NVIDIA, and Intel graphics cards.
 DLSS, on the other hand, works only with RTX 2000, 3000 and 4000 series GPUs.
 XeSS does support AMD and NVIDIA GPUs, but offers little to no advantage.

-However, if your graphics card is fast enough to provide a smooth gaming experience, for now, it might be best to play without any upscaling technology.
+However, if your graphics card is swift enough to provide a smooth gaming experience, for now, it might be best to play without any upscaling technology.
 Why?
 Well, neither DLSS nor FSR is perfect at the moment, so native resolution is still the best.

 Recommended Reads